 Looking for other recipes like this?
 Try these:

-Easy Filipino Taho (Silken Tofu with Syrup and Sago)
+Easy Filipino Taho (Silken Tofu with Arnibal and Sago Pearls)

 Equipment